-The Benny Duivenvoorden Memorial Scholarship of \$500 is offered by the New Brunswick Central Artificial Breeding Co-operative to a New Brunswick 4-H member who enters a recognized college of agriculture.
+The Benny Duivenvoorden Memorial Scholarship of \$500 is offered by the Eastern Breeders Inc. Atlantic Branch to a New Brunswick 4-H member who enters a recognized college of agriculture.
 Applications must be made to the N.B.
 Central A.B.
 Co-op, Box 1567, Fredericton, New Brunswick E3B 5H1.
 The deadline for applications to be received at this address is August 31.